moorepants/eme185/content/pages/reports.rst

 articulate your understanding of the customer's needs and to share your preliminary research findings, concepts, first quarter timeline, preliminary budget, and goals.
-This story should convince your instructors and sponsors that you have a clear understanding of the needs, have a realistic scope, and are ready to move forward with design, analysis, concept selection.
+This story should convince your instructors and sponsors that you have a clear understanding of the needs, have a realistic scope, have a narrowed idea of a solution, and are ready to move forward with design, analysis, and final concept selection.

 This document should be shared with your sponsor(s) by email (cc the instructor and TA) for feedback in addition to being turned into Canvas.
 Be sure to adjust